pankrit9/AttentionSnatcher/server/blog.md

 - Add comments on individual posts
 - Connect the python Chat app functionality to this
 - New posts should show up on top instead of the bottom, check the data structure used.
+- New posts should have an option to be uploaded with or without an image

 # ---------------- # ---------------- # ---------------- # ----------------
 ## DATABASE NOTES